 Rinjiro Shirata Sensei, 10th dan (1912 - 1993) Shirata Sensei was a direct student of the Founder of Aikido from the age of 19, and he practiced and studied Aikido for 60 years.
 Shirata Sensei was director of the All-Japan Aikido Federation for a number of years, and he created misogi no jo and misogi no ken that form an integral part of our Aikikokaido practice from his study of the movements of the Founder.
 Rinjiro Shirata Sensei maintained Aikido is a Path of Light.

 Professor John Stevens Sensei, 7th dan (Aikido) (1947 - ) Professor Stevens is an Aikido Shihan (teacher of teachers) who has studied and taught Aikido all over the world.
 His Aikido teacher was Rinjiro Shirata Sensei.
 Professor Stevens Sensei created Classical Aikido and teaches Sacred calligraphy, Classical Aikido Kototama and the breath of life which also all form integral parts of our practice.

-Professor John Stevens Sensei forged his practice by studying a variety of practices in Japan for 35 years including many different forms of Japanese Zen.
+Professor John Stevens Sensei forged his practice by studying Aikido in Japan for 35 years as well as many different forms of Japanese Zen.

 An independent scholar, Professor Stevens has translated, authored and collaborated on a vast number of books on Japanese and Asian culture.
 He is also an authenticator, curator and respected authority around the world on Zen Art.